Machine-Learning-Guided Insights into Solid-Electrolyte Interphase Conductivity: Are Amorphous Lithium Fluorophosphates the Key?

 Figure \ref{fig:DOAS}b compares the Li$^+$ interstitial defect formation energy as a function of voltage.
-The solid red and green lines represent the crystalline \ce{Li2CO3} and \ce{LiPO2F2} phases, where the fluorophosphate shows only a marginal decrease over carbonate (${\sim}$ 0.1 V).
+The solid red and green lines represent the crystalline \ce{Li2CO3} and \ce{LiPO2F2} phases, where the c-\ce{LiPO2F2} shows $\sim$0.1 eV decrease over c-\ce{Li2CO3}.
 The shaded orange and blue regions in Figure~\ref{fig:DOAS}b display the distribution of formation energies for the corresponding amorphous phases.
 Upon structural amorphorization, as expected, the defect formation energy exhibits significant variability \cite{farnell_ab_2025}, where the mean value drops for both \ce{Li2CO3} and \ce{LiPO2F2}.
-Here, we only compare the trends in the positive range, where the mean value of defect formation energy at 1 V decreases from $0.7$ eV (\ce{Li2CO3}) to $0.35$ eV (\ce{LiPO2F2}).
-This low formation energy, combined with the fact that Li-P-O-F phases have been observed as amorphous within the SEI \cite{nguyen2025_insitu}, suggest that the amorphous \ce{LiPO2F2} is well positioned to enable fast Li transport in the SEI.
+Here, we only compare the trends in the positive range.
+The mean value of defect formation energy at 1 V decreases from $0.7$ eV (a-\ce{Li2CO3}) to $0.35$ eV (a-\ce{LiPO2F2}).
+This low formation energy, combined with the fact that Li-P-O-F phases have been observed as amorphous within the SEI \cite{nguyen2025_insitu}, suggests that the amorphous \ce{LiPO2F2} is well positioned to enable fast Li transport in the SEI.

 \textbf{Discussion} -- A persistent challenge in designing SEI functionality lies in identifying the enabling components within the mosaic surface layer, first suggested by \citet{peled_reviewsei_2017}.
 For example, the robustly insulating nature of LiF provides excellent electronic passivation, yet is unlikely to enable high-performance single-ion conductivity.
 Although defect-mediated mechanisms can improve Li diffusion \cite{de_angelis_exploring_2025}, the high defect energy (0.76 eV for Li$^+$ vacancies and 1.73 eV for Li$^+$ interstitials \cite{yildirim_first-principles_2015, de_angelis_exploring_2025}) precludes a major contribution from bulk LiF, as evidenced by the inferior rate capability of SEIs grown entirely from LiF \cite{he_intrinsic_2020}.
 Similarly, recent work on fabricated single-component `SEI'-like \ce{Li2O} films shows that such films exhibit an ionic conductivity of ${\sim}10^{-9}$ S cm$^{-1}$ with an activation energy of ${\sim}0.47$ eV \cite{guo_li_2020}.